richtier/alexa-voice-service-client/README.md

     f.write(alexa_response_audio)
 ```

-Now listen to `output.wave` and Alexa should tell you the time.
+Now listen to `output.wav` and Alexa should tell you the time.

 ### Microphone audio ###
 ```py